app-fast/app-fast/ReadMe.md

 Make sure you have the permission to execute it `chmod +x app-fast`.

-On Windows Msys2, you should put [aria2.exe](https://github.com/aria2/aria2/releases) to your system path.
+On Windows Msys2, you should put [aria2.exe](https://github.com/aria2/aria2/releases) to your system path first, because Msys2 does not provide aria2 package.

 ### What it does